-5.6 Standard Form 424
+e.
+Standard Form 424

-Applicant and Recipient Assurances and Certifications

-U.S. Department of Housing and Urban Development OMB Number: 2501-0017 Expiration Date: 01/31/2026

-Instructions for the HUD-424-B Assurances and Certifications

-As part of your application for HUD inding you, as the efficial authorized to sign on behalf of your organization or as an individual must provide the following assurances and certifications, which replace any requirement to submit an 65-42-84 or 65-42-0.
-The Repairable Civil Rights Official has specified this from the use for purposes of general compliance with 24 CPR § 51.5.3.115.8.57, and 148.25, a specialistic.
-The Responsible Civil Rights Official has specified to the compliance and the specified proposal civil Rights Official has produced and the specified proposal civil Rights Official has produced and the specified proposal civil Rights Official has produced and the specified proposal civil Rights Official has produced and the specified proposal civil Rights Official has provided by the civil rights assurances contained in this form may result in the procedures to effect compliance at 24 CPR §§ 1.8.3.115, 8.57, or 148.39.

-By submitting this form, you are stating that all assertions made in this form are true, accurate, and correct.

-As the duty representative of the applicant.
-I certify that the applicant:

-ter THE PROPERTY OF THE PARTY OF TH iter iter
+Completed and inserted by the City on 4/27/23 for submission to HUD.

+Applicant and Recipient Assurances and Certifications rtment of Housing Development OMB Number: 2501-0017 Expiration Date: 01/31/2026 Instructions for the HUD-424-B Assurances and Certifications the following assurar Official has specified Responsible Civil Ri- form on which such procedures to effect nces and certifications, whi this form for use for purpo ghts Official may require sy assurances must be made compliance at 24 CFR §§ ch replace any requiremenses of general compliano pecific civil rights assuran A failure to furnish or cor 1.8, 3.115, 8.57, or 146.3 int to submit an SF-424-B or SF-42 e with 24 CFR §§ 1.5, 3.115, 8.50, ces to be furnished consistent with mply with the civil rights assurance 9.
+By submitting this fo rm, you are stating that all assertions made in this fo rm are true, accurate, and correct.
+As the duly represer tative of the applicant.
+I ce rtify that the applicant: Authorized Represe ritative Name: Prefix First Name: Nicholas SAN TRANSPORTED IN Middle Name: E. Last Name.
+Hunter DENVE DUNCHER Suffix: The second secon 47.
+'Title: Mayor Entered States 1 = 3 (4) ion: City of Lal ke Charles Applicant Organizat CONTRACTOR OF THE PROPERTY OF THE PARTY OF T al assistance, is excluded by statute from coverage does not make this as may be required.
+Will administer the grant in compliance with Title VI of the Civil Rights Act of 1964 (42 U.S.C 2000(d)) and implementing regulations (24 CFR part 1), which provide that no person in the United States shall, on the grounds of race. color or national origin, be excluded from participation in, be denied the benefits of, or otherwise be subject to discrimination under any program or activity that receives Federal financial assistance OR if the applicant is a Federally recognized Indian tribe or its tribally designated housing entity, is subject to the Indian Civil Rights Act (25 with the application and to provide any additional information.

+U.S.C.
+1301-1303).

-- Has the legal authority to apply for Federal assistance, has the institutional, managerial and financial capability (including funds to pay the non-Federal barse of program costs) to plant manage and complete the program sa described in the application and the governing body has duly authoracted the submission of the application, and authoraced the estimates of the application, and authoraced me as the official propresentative of the application to act in cornection with this application and to provide any additional information as may be required. - 2.
-Will administer the grant in compliance with Tide VI of the ONA Rights Act of 1964 (42 U.S.C.
-2000(d)) and implementing regulations (AC EPR part 1), which provide that no person in the United States shall, on the grounds of race, color or national origin, be excluded from participation in, be derived the benefits of, or otherwise be subject to discrimitation under any program or activity that roceives.
-Federal financial assistance OR if the applicant is a Federally recognized indian trible or its tribatly designated housing entity, is subject to the Indian Civit Rights Act (25 U.S.C.
-1301-1303). - 3.
-Will administer the grant in compliance with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C., 794), as amended, and Implementing regulations at 24 CPR part 8, the American Disabilities Act (42 U.S.C., §5) (2101 et seq.), and implementing regulations at 28 CPR part 36 or 36, as applicable, and the App Discommention Act of 1975 (42 U.S.C., 6101-07) as amended, and implementing regulations at 20 CPR part 164 which regulation provide that no person in 24 CPR part 146 which regulation provides that no person in the United States shall, in the grounds of disability or dige, or of the CPR part 146 which regulation provides that no person in 24 CPR part 146 which regulation provides that no person of 24 CPR part 146 which regulation shall not person or 25 CPR part 146 which regulation and 24 CPR part 146 which regulate shall provide a subject to discommendation under any program or actively that necessive Prederal financial essistance, accept if the grant program authorities or limits periodical provides and prov - 4.
-Will comply with the Pair Housing Act (24 U.S.C.
-3601-19), amended, and the implementing regulations at 24 of CPR part 100, which prohibit discrimination in housing on the basis of rice, color, religion sex (including gender identity and sexual ometabor), disability, laminal status, or radioal origin and will affirmatively further fair housing; except an applicant which is an Indian time or its instrumentally which is excluded by statute from coverage does not make this certification, and further except if the grant program authorizes or limits participation to designated oppulations, then the applicant will comply with the nondiscrimination requirements within the designated population.
+- Will administer the grant in compliance with Section 504 of the Rehabilitation Act of 1973 (29 U.S.C.
+794), as amended, and implementing regulations at 24 CFR part 8, the American Disabilities Act (42 U.S.C. §§ 12101 et.seq.). and implementing regulations at 28 CFR part 35 or 36, as applicable, and the Age Discrimination Act of 1975 (42 U.S.C.
+6101-07) as amended, and implementing regulations at 24 CFR part 146 which together provide that no person in the United States shall, on the grounds of disability or age, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any program or activity that receives Federal financial assistance; except if the grant program authorizes or limits participation to designated populations, then the applicant will comply with the nondiscrimination requirements within the designated population. - 4.
+Will comply with the Fair Housing Act (42 U.S.C.
+3601-19), as amended, and the implementing regulations at 24 CFR part 100, which prohibit discrimination in housing on the basis of race, color, religion sex (including gender identity and sexual orientation), disability, familial status, or national origin and will affirmatively further fair housing; except an applicant which is an Indian tribe or its instrumentality which